omarelghandourr/internship-entry-assessment/README.md

 - **Git Usage (Bonus Points)**:
   Using Git to organize and submit your work is always a big plus.
 It demonstrates your ability to work in a version-controlled environment and aligns with how we collaborate as a team.
-  - Fork this repository, create a branch for your solutions, and submit your work via a pull request.
+  - Fork this repository (make it private), create a branch for your solutions, and send us the link to your fork.
+     - NOTE: do not create a pull request to avoid others being able to view your answers.
   - Alternatively, you can create a separate repository in your own GitHub account and share the link with us.

 - **Alternative Methods**: